Alice-Bob-SW/felis/docs/getting_started/install_the_qiskit_provider.md

 ## 1. Set up your environment

-You need a Python environment to use Felis (supported Python versions : 3.7 to 3.11).
+You need a Python environment to use Felis (supported Python versions: 3.8 to 3.11).

 We strongly recommend creating a new environment before attempting to install Felis.
 We assume you know how to do this.
 If you don’t, you can [go through the Python docs](https://www.python.org/about/gettingstarted/), or simply [reach out](../contact_us.md).